 Asserting Ineffective Assistance of Counsel Following a DWI Conviction

 Upon reviewing the record and procedural history of the case, the appellate court dismissed the defendant’s claims.
 Specifically, the appellate court stated that claims of ineffective counsel must be raised via a petition for post-conviction relief.
 Further, the appellate court explained that courts typically decline to evaluate such arguments on a direct appeal as they usually involve allegations and factual evidence that is outside of the record produced at trial.
 The appellate court declined to adopt the defendant’s reasoning that the matter could be resolved based on the trial record, as it was insufficient to assess many of his claims.
 As such, the appellate court affirmed the trial court’s ruling.

 Speak to a Capable New Jersey DWI Defense Attorney

-If you live in New Jersey and are currently charged with a DWI, it is advisable to speak to an attorney regarding your rights and to assess whether you may be able to argue that the evidence the State intends to introduce against you was obtained illegally.
+If you live in New Jersey and are currently charged with a DWI or Drug DUI, it is advisable to speak to an attorney regarding your rights and to assess whether you may be able to argue that the evidence the State intends to introduce against you was obtained illegally.
 The capable New Jersey DWI defense attorneys of The Law Offices of Jonathan F. Marshall are proficient at aiding criminal defendants in the pursuit of favorable outcomes and we possess the skills and experience needed to help you seek the best outcome available under the facts of your case.
 You can contact us at 877-450-8301 or via our online form to schedule a meeting.